1987–88 Philadelphia Flyers season: Draft picks

-NHL Entry Draft
+NHL entry draft

-Philadelphia's picks at the 1987 NHL Entry Draft, which was held at Joe Louis Arena in Detroit, Michigan, on June 13, 1987.
+Philadelphia's picks at the 1987 NHL entry draft, which was held at Joe Louis Arena in Detroit, on June 13, 1987.
 The Flyers traded their second-round pick, 41st overall, to the Detroit Red Wings for Mark Laforest on June 13, 1987.

-NHL Supplemental Draft
+NHL supplemental draft

-Philadelphia's picks at the 1987 NHL Supplemental Draft.
+Philadelphia's picks at the 1987 NHL supplemental draft.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the AHL and the Flint Spirits of the IHL.
 Led by the Louis A. R. Pieri Memorial Award winner as coach of the year (John Paddock), the Eddie Shore Award winner as top defenseman (Dave Fenyves), and the Aldege "Baz" Bastien Memorial Award as top goaltender (Wendell Young), Hershey finished first in their division and swept their way through the playoffs with a 12–0 record to a Calder Cup championship.
 Young was given the Jack A. Butterfield Trophy as playoff MVP.
 In their only season as a Flyers affiliate, Flint finished fourth in the playoffs and lost in the finals to the Salt Lake Golden Eagles in six games.